02strich/wymypy/README.md

 WyMyPy
 =============

 wymypy is a standalone webserver music player frontend for the marvellous MPD (The music player daemon).
-You only need to have python2.4 and MPD, of course ;-) !
-It's a web based client powered with ajax and its own multithreaded httpserver in python, under the GPL2 licence.
+It uses Flask as HTTP micro-framework and couchdbkit for the internet-radio plugin.
+It's a web based client powered with ajax under the GPL2 licence.